adrium/icsinviter/README.md

 Static variables for use in the template.

+Built-in variables are:

+- `mail_to` contains the email address associated with the feed
+- `uuid` a UUID that is generated for every render operation
+- `ics` the ics file

 Values containing a `%` are used as a format string for [strftime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).

 ### filter